imos/imosh/doc/filesystem/tmpfile.sh.md

-# func::tmpfile
+# tmpfile
-func::tmpfile -- Creates a temporary file.
+tmpfile -- Creates a temporary file.

-Creates a temporary file with a unique name under ${TMPDIR}.
+tmpfile creates a temporary file with a unique name under ${TMPDIR}.

 ## Usage
 ```sh